ogc1231/sound-burger/TESTING.md

-Unfortunately, pages that require a user to be logged-in and authenticated (CRUD functionality), will not work using this method, due to the fact that the HTML Validator (W3C) doesn't have access to login to your pages.
+Unfortunately, pages that require a user to be logged-in and authenticated (CRUD functionality), will not work using this method, due to the fact that the HTML Validator (W3C) doesn't have access to login to those pages.

 In order to properly validate HTML pages with Jinja syntax for authenticated pages, follow these steps: